-If you’ve had a serious allergic reaction to a flu vaccine (or any part of it) before, don’t have that vaccine again.
-If you’re not sure if this is you - check it out with your nurse or doctor.
+If you’ve ever had a serious allergic reaction to a flu vaccine (or any part of it), you shouldn’t have that vaccine again.
+If you’re not sure if this applies to you - check it out with your nurse, doctor or community pharmacist.
 They will be able to advise you.

-You should tell the nurse or doctor if you have a serious egg allergy.
+You should tell the person giving you the vaccine if you have a serious egg allergy before having your vaccine.
 You can still have a flu vaccine, but special arrangements may be needed.

 If you’re unwell with a high temperature, delay having the vaccine until you feel better.

-No flu vaccine is licensed for use on babies under 6 months.
+No flu vaccine is licensed for babies under six months.

 Will I get any side effects from a flu vaccine?